 Anyone considering remortgaging their property will also need to choose a conveyancer to complete the legal side of the house-buying process.

 Almost always, the conveyancing process is completed by property solicitors working on behalf of the buyer and seller.
-All solicitors practising in England and Wales must be registered with the Law Society and are regulated by the Solicitors Regulation Authority (SRA).
+Any solicitor in England and Wales has to be registered under the Law Society and must be regulated by the Solicitors Regulation Authority (SRA).

 In more recent years, conveyancers have become especially popular for managing the legalities of moving house.
 These specialist solicitors are licensed and regulated by the Council for Licensed Conveyancers (CLC).